ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neonatal_jaundice/index.rst

 Disease Description
 -------------------

-`Hemolytic disease`_ and `neonatal jaundice`_ are two separate etiologies by which an newborn infant might develop hyperbilirubinemia, which can in turn become kernicterus.
+*Hemolytic disease and other neonatal jaundice* refers to the different etiologies by which a newborn might develop extreme hyperbilirubinemia (EHB), which can in turn become kernicterus.

-Hemolytic disease is a product of the mother's immunoglobin G antibodies attacking the fetus or newborn's red blood cells.
+`Hemolytic disease`_ is a product of the mother's immunoglobin G antibodies attacking the fetus or newborn's red blood cells.
 The main presentations of this condition are RhD hemolytic diseaes and ABO hemolytic disease; however there are over 30 other blood groups, various combinations of which can also result in hemolytic disease.

-Neonatal jaundice is a product of total serum or plasma bilirubin (TB) levels rising too high.
+Neonatal jaundice is a product of total serum or plasma bilirubin (TB) levels rising too high, and has a number of etiologies; hemolytic disease and glucose-6-phosphate dehydrogenase deficiency (G6PD) are two major ones.
+GBD also models 'preterm birth' and 'other causes' as etiologies of EHB.

-Bilirubin is produced during the breakdown of hemoglobin and other heme-containing proteins, and healthy infants commonly have TB levels of > 1 mg/dL, which increases in the hours after birth.
+Bilirubin is produced during the breakdown of hemoglobin and other heme-containing proteins.
+Healthy infants commonly have TB levels of > 1 mg/dL, which increases in the hours after birth.

 At lower TB levels, an infant may be diagnosed with benign hyperbilirubinemia, typified by a yellow pigmentation in the newborn caused by the bilirubin.